syfar2004/syfar2004/README.md

 ## Hi there 👋

 I'm a Software Engineering undergraduate...
+And a game lover... 👾

 ## 💻 Technologies